teslazonda/30DaysOfLinux/day30.md

 * For the second half of the exam network theory is a must.
 Flashcards are useful here.
 You either know it or you don't.

 * There are flash card decks publicly available through [Anki](https://apps.ankiweb.net).
-Beware that publicly available decks may have mistakes.
+Beware that publicly available decks may have mistakes in them.
 It's a good idea to test all commands in your terminal (preferably in a virtual machine).